23Ruchil/Blog/_posts/2021-02-01-Identify-Your-Echochamber.markdown

 ![image](https://github.com/23Ruchil/Blog/blob/gh-pages/assets/Images/Instagram.jpg?raw=true)

-I would appreciate if people can bring some innovation to their replies and not copy/paste
+I would appreciate if people can bring some innovation to their replies and not copy/paste "great" or "wow".

- "great".

 **Leave the Table**